Published September 21st, 2016

 What information do I need to know about my wedding before I meet with you?

-You do not need to be far along at all in your planning of your wedding.
+You do not need to be far along at all in the planning of your wedding.
 I am happy to brainstorm design concepts based on directions that you are leaning in and even attire selections that you are liking.
 Knowing an overall floral budget range is the most helpful piece of information to bring to the table when starting to chat, as it enables me to make the most appropriate recommendations within the design plan.

 What do you love most about Maine weddings?